-Stheno – The Other Gorgon Sister
+Stheno: The Forgotten Gorgon Sister

 Who is Stheno?

 According to some accounts, Stheno was born a hideous monster.
-However, in some other accounts, she was a beautiful woman turned into a Gorgon by Athena for trying to save her sister Medusa from getting raped by Poseidon, god of the seas.
+However, in other accounts, she was a beautiful woman turned into a Gorgon by Athena for trying to save her sister Medusa from getting raped by Poseidon, god of the seas.

 As the story goes, Medusa was a beautiful woman who attracted the eye of mortals and gods alike.
 She was coveted by Poseidon who wanted to sleep with her.
 Medusa sought shelter from Poseidon in Athena’s temple, but Poseidon chased her and had his way with her.
 On discovering this, Athena was angry and punished Medusa by turning her into a monster, along with her sisters who had tried to stand with Medusa.